Majamil/How_to_prepare_data/README.md

 ## General info

 The purpose of the project was to remove irrcorect records from multiple CTD files.
-By irrcorect I mean records from the air or when sensor return to the surface.
-The effect of the automatic file cleaning is a bulk .csv file.
+By irrcorect I mean records from the air or when sensor returns to the surface.
+The effect of the automatic file cleaning is a bulk .csv files.

 ## Technologies
 * Python - version 3.6.9